akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Her fingers on the petals
+### Thin fingers on the petals

 It was a slow fading, like the light at the end of a long day.
-Some mornings her mother seemed almost herself—sitting up, asking about the village, wanting to see Goosie.
-Other mornings she could barely lift her head from the pillow.
+Some mornings her mother seemed almost herself, able to lie outside in the golden sunshine, sitting up and asking about the village, wanting to see Goosie.
+Other mornings she could barely lift her head from the pillow in her sleeping chamber.

-Harold was there.
-Always.
+Beatrice would feed her broth with milk, thyme, wild oregano, and garlic from the garden on the rise.
+She would make sweet tea from licorice root dug from the soft, silty earth by the Welland.

-Beatrice would find him in the doorway of the sleeping chamber, watching, his great warrior’s hands hanging useless at his sides.
-He tried to help—lifting her, bringing water, smoothing the blankets—but his wife smiled at him with such gentle patience that he seemed to shrink.
+Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
+He tried to help with carrying her outdoors, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.

-“Go and tend the fire, husband.
+“Tend the fire, Harold.
 Beatrice will stay with me.”

-And he would go.
-Only years later would Beatrice understand: her mother was telling her father to rest, and that he needed to care for himself now.
+And he would go, the soft rhythm of snoring soon drifting from his chair by the hearth.
+Only years later would Beatrice understand: her mother was telling Father to rest, and that he needed to care for himself now.

-On such occasions, her mother would speak quietly of things to come.
+On such occasions, Mother would speak quietly of things to come.

 “In a few years, Beatrice, your body will change.
 Do not be afraid or ashamed when it comes.
 One day you will bleed, and it will be natural, no wound, no sickness.
 It is the mark of womanhood.
 Wash yourself, rest if you can, and know that every woman before you has felt the same.”

 Beatrice brought apple blossoms once, when the trees first bloomed.
 She laid them on the pillow, and her mother’s thin fingers touched the petals.

-“They smell like spring,” her mother whispered.
+“They smell like spring,” Aldwina whispered one evening.
 “Like the year you were born.”

 Beatrice rarely knew how to respond.
 She would hold Goosie close, and the goose would press its warm head against her neck.